 Case Studies

-Facebook Advertising to Recruit Young, Urban Women into an HIV Prevention Clinical Trial
+Facebook Advertising to Recruit Women into an HIV Prevention Clinical Trial

-- Recruitment of women, children, and people of color is a vital part of NIH clinical trials.
-To meet these needs, social media has become a versatile platform for posting targeted advertisements.
+Recruitment of women, members of racial and/or ethnic minority groups, and individuals across the lifespan is a vital part of NIH clinical trials.
+To facilitate recruitment, social media has become a versatile platform for posting targeted advertisements.
 These tools can be used by researchers to recruit specific clinical trial subjects via targeted advertisements.
 Researchers from Northeastern University employed Facebook and Instagram advertisements to recruit participants from communities with high HIV rates in an HIV prevention clinical trial.
 Read the case study

 Cervical Cancer Prevention

-- Arizona Cervical Cancer Prevention Unit The Arizona Cervical Cancer Prevention Unit, led by principal investigator Francisco Garcia, M.D., M.P.H., conducted a series of clinical trials focusing on cervical cancer.
+The Arizona Cervical Cancer Prevention Unit, led by principal investigator Francisco Garcia, M.D., M.P.H., conducted a series of clinical trials focusing on cervical cancer.
 The series included trials on drugs, molecular marker discovery, community intervention, and technology assessment.
-The Unit built long-term partnerships with trusted community entities in southern Arizona to overcome barriers such as limited education and economic challenges to increase the number of Hispanic and low-income women in the clinical trials.
+The Unit built long-term partnerships with trusted community entities in southern Arizona to overcome barriers such as limited education and economic challenges to increase the number of women in the clinical trials.
 Read the case study

 Treatments for Menopause Symptoms